 Jaw Release

 A tight jaw puts added pressure on your breathing passages.
+Deep breathing exercises will relax the jaw and reduce any tension.
+Additionally, stretching and releasing your jaw will increase the flexibility of your mouth and its surrounding muscles.
 With your tongue in the resting position and your mouth closed, arch your tongue against the roof of your mouth and slide the tip of your tongue back as far as it will go along the roof of your mouth.
-Additionally, repeat this process two times each day for five minutes to aid in reducing sleep apnea issues.
+Repeat this process two times each day for five minutes to aid in reducing sleep apnea issues.

 Mouth Exercises to Stop Snoring